sustrik/grison/README.md

   to a concrete type.

-Given that there's no obvious "starting point" in a graph and, in fact, there may not be a single node from which all other nodes are reachable, grison requires that you create a "master" structure, i.e. a structure with pointers to all the nodes:
+Given that there's no obvious "starting point" in a graph and, in fact, there may not be a single node from which all the other nodes are reachable, grison requires that you create a "master" structure, i.e. a structure with pointers to all the nodes: